clucas56/formula1-db/DOCUMENTATION.md

 - VMs on virbr0 get IPs in the 192.168.122.x range
 - VMs can talk to each other freely
 - Reaches internet via NAT through the physical NIC
-- debian-db uses this network
+- debian-db and debian-app use this network

 **macvtap on eno2**
 - Plugs directly into the physical network card
 - VM gets a real IP from your home router (192.168.4.x)
 - Can talk to any device on your home network
 - Cannot talk directly to other macvtap VMs on the same host (Linux limitation)
-- ubuntu/webster uses this network
+- webster uses this network

-> This is why we need an SSH tunnel — the two VMs are on different network
+> This is why we need SSH tunnels — the two network types cannot
-> types and cannot communicate directly.
+> communicate directly. webster must tunnel through IBM-BASEMENT
+> to reach anything on virbr0.

 ---